lightward/mechanic-tasks/docs/email-customer-when-order-tagged/README.md

 * This task also adds a _second_ tag to the order when the email is sent, as a flag to mark the order as having had that email sent.
 This helps Mechanic remember what orders should _not_ have an email sent.
 * Use the "Ignore orders older than this task" option to avoid a flood of unexpected email, instructing Mechanic to ignore any existing or new tags on older orders.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/email-customer-when-order-tagged), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/email-customer-when-order-tagged.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).